SFDO-Tooling/Metecho/docs/metecho-how-to.md

 - Select the location to retrieve changes.
   - Use the preselected Package Directory unless you know of a specific reason to select a different option.
-- Select the changes to retrieve (or ignore).
+- Select the changes to retrieve (or ignore changes you do not intend to retrieve).
 - Create a commit message that briefly describes the changes.
 - Select Retrieve Selected Changes.
 - Retrieving changes can take a number of minutes.
 Feel free to leave the page.